dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 Runs a script before the plugin’s `build <parts-lifecycle-steps>`__ step.

-The script is run before the build step defined for ``parts.<part-name>.plugin:ref:`` starts.
+The script is run before the build step defined for ``parts.<part-name>.plugin`` starts.
 The working directory is the base build directory for the given part.
 The defined script is run with ``/bin/sh`` and ``set -e``.
-A set of `Environment Variables <environment-variables>` will be available to the script.
+A set of :ref:`Environment Variables <environment-variables>` will be available to the script.

    ⚠ The release of :ref:`Snapcraft 3.0 <release-notes-snapcraft-3-0>` made this key obsolete.
 Use `override-build <snapcraft-parts-metadata-override-build_>`__ instead.